Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 allow your runtime to dispatch transactions and queries, and tell it which serialization scheme to use.
 We recommend borsh, since it's both fast and safe for hashing.

-That's it - with those three structs implemented, you can them into your AppTemplate and get a complete State Transition Function!
+That's it - with those three structs implemented, you can plug them into your `AppTemplate` and get a complete State Transition Function!

 ## Make Full Node Itegrations Simpler with the State Transition Runner trait: